GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 In order to define a new type, you will have to add a filter to `bbmodsuite_modlog_get_type_description` and return the user friendly version if the non-user friendly version is given.
 For example, you could return `Topic deletion` if the argument to the function is `topic_delete`, and otherwise just return the argument.

 == Changelog ==
+= 0.1-rc3 =
+* Backslashes should no longer appear in messages.

 = 0.1-rc2 =
 * Moderators can now view the main Moderation page with a list of active moderation helpers.
 * IP ban message order fixed.